brainworxx/kreXX-TYPO3-Extension/includekrexx/Documentation/Introduction/Index.rst

 	- Several security measures to prevent prevent hangups with too large memory usage or a timeout.
 	- Benchmarking
 	- Fatal error handler with a full backtrace
+	- Code generation to reach the displayed values, if possible.